 Without framed autonomy, an agent could perform any action in pursuit of its own individual goals.
 It provides the normative and operational specifications that agents must adhere to, including the \textit{lifecycle management} to create, suspend, or destroy agents as the process evolves.
 More concretely, the realization of the framing mechanism attends to two aspects:

 \textbf{Process-Awareness} governs all agents’ work toward common process objectives.
-Process awareness entails that the agent’s autonomy is directed to ensure that its actions aim to fulfill the collective process goals.
+Process awareness entails that an agent’s autonomy is directed to ensure that its actions aim to fulfill the collective process goals.

 \textbf{Goal-Alignment} sets the rules of engagement and structural relationships (e.g., hierarchies or coalitions), including the coordination of goals among agents that may work collaboratively.
 This also reflects the assignment of roles and segregation of duties throughout their lifecycle.